Sutto/barista/README.md

 * When possible, instead of pre-compiling in development and test modes, Barista will embed CoffeeScript in the page for you.
 * Support for Heroku via `therubyracer` and either pre-compiled JS or, optionally, a lightweight Rack app that generates on request.

+### A Quick Note on the JSON Gem

+Barista indirectly requires the json gem via the coffee-script gem, but it isn't list as a dependency for very good reasons.
+If you encounter errors relating to `require 'json'`, Then you'll need to add either `gem 'json'` or `gem 'json_pure'` to your Gemfile.

+If you're already running Ruby 1.9, this will be unnecessary as json is now shipped as part of the standard library.

 ## General Information